turingschool/front-end-curriculum/lessons/independent-study/image-handling.md

 **Often, you will need to experiment with file types/approaches to find what works best for your particular project needs.**

 ## Image Crushing - Just Do It. :facepunch:
 If you do nothing else, crush your images.
 Crushing images is an immediate and significant savings.
-You could spend an hour refactoring javascript or CSS to shave a handful of kilobytes off your app, or run your images through a crusher, and save megabytes in seconds.
+You could spend an hour refactoring JavaScript or CSS to shave a handful of kilobytes off your app, or run your images through a crusher, and save megabytes in seconds.
 One more time -- IF YOU DO NOTHING ELSE, AT LEAST CRUSH YOUR IMAGES.

 [ImageOptim](https://imageoptim.com/mac)
 - This app is a actually a collection of other image optimizers for the different image file types.
 - It runs a file through each optimizer to minimize overall file size.
 - For the most part, it's removing a metric ton of crufty meta data hiding in your images.
 - You'll realize the biggest gains in pngs first, then jpgs, then gif.

 [SVGO GUI](https://github.com/svg/svgo-gui)
 - For use when you save an image out as ```.svg``` and you are in fact using it as an image,
 - NOT for inline svg code
 - Works a lot like ImageOptim